 Set up a small grid, depending on number of players.
-Separate players/parents into 2 teams as shown below.
+Separate players into 2 teams as shown below.
 Number players 1,2,3,4,5 etc. Call out a number.
 That numbered player/parent combo from each team enters into the field to challenge for the ball.
 Players try to score on opposing side while defending their own side.
-Parents and players not called can act as goalies on their side.
+Players not called can act as goalies on their side.
+Increase the # of players to 2 or 3.